Are you masking?

 We absorb childhood messages, including “be strong”, “don’t feel” and “try hard”.

-These childhood messages can lead us tp mask our true feelings and thoughts.
+These childhood messages can lead to masking our true feelings and thoughts.

-Yes, the word “masking” is often associated with ND.
-But the phenomenon of masking is not limited to Autistic, Dyslexic, Dyspraxic or ADHD folk.
-NT people also experience masking.
+Yes, the word “masking” is often associated with Autism, ADHD and other forms of neurodivergence.
+But the phenomenon of masking is not limited to Autistic, Dyslexic, Dyspraxic or ADHD folk - as Miller et al (2021)’s research showed.
+NT people also mask and experience negative consequences from masking.
 Remember, masking can be an adaptive way to try to fit in.
 When there’s expectations laid down by others about what behaviors are valued, and what’s not accepted, it’s normal and natural to evolve our way of being in the world and around others to try to blend in.
-We’re socialized to conform and fit into the expectations that surround us.
+In other words, we begin to mask to fit in with others’ expectations.
+We’re socialized to conform.
 Family dynamics can place huge expectations upon children to present in a certain way, and this then becomes a driver that determines how that child presents themselves to others.
 We can think of these drivers as phrases such as:

 So, I wonder if you recognise any expectations you were exposed to as a child from that list?
 Do you recognise any of these as sentiments that drive your behavior and contact with others as an adult nowadays?
 Do you feel that childhood messages have left their mark?
 How bewildered do you feel as a result about who you really are when these messages aren’t there?

-If none of these are a fit for you, you may be aware of your own drivers that you absorbed a long time ago and which influence you to conform to others’ expectations.
-That can be exhausting.
+All of this trying hard to fit in can be exhausting.
 Awareness of this process is often useful – and many people use counselling as a place to grow in such self-awareness and to spot patterns around childhood expectations that drive adult behaviors, leading to a form of masking.

 Masking grief and loss